Dedasse/solita/README.md

-# solita
-Functional requirements
+Solita - Functional Requirements

-Data import done
+Data Import
-Recommended
-Import data from the CSV files to a database or in-memory storage: done Validate data before importing: done
+Import data from the CSV files to a database or in-memory storage. ✅

+Validate data before importing. ✅

-Don't import journeys that lasted for less than ten seconds: done Don't import journeys that covered distances shorter than 10 meters :done Journey list view :done
+Don't import journeys that lasted for less than ten seconds. ✅

+Don't import journeys that covered distances shorter than 10 meters. ✅

-Recommended
+Journey List View
-List journeys :done
+List journeys. ✅

-For each journey show departure and return stations, covered distance in kilometers and duration in minutes :done Additional
+For each journey show departure and return stations, covered distance in kilometers and duration in minutes. ✅

-Pagination : done
+Additional Features
+Pagination. ✅

-Ordering per column :done
+Ordering per column. ✅

-Searching: done
-Filtering :done
+Searching. ✅

+Filtering. ✅

-Station list :done
+Station List
-Recommended
-List all the stations :done
+List all the stations. ✅

-Additional
+Additional Features
-Pagination :done
-Searching :done
-Single station view :done
-Recommended
+Pagination. ✅

+Searching. ✅

+Single Station View
-Station name: done
+Station name. ✅

-Station address: done
+Station address. ✅

-Total number of journeys starting from the station: done Total number of journeys ending at the station: done Additional
+Total number of journeys starting from the station. ✅

+Total number of journeys ending at the station. ✅

+Additional Features

-Station location on the map
+Station location on the map.

-The average distance of a journey starting from the station: done The average distance of a journey ending at the station: done
+The average distance of a journey starting from the station. ✅

+The average distance of a journey ending at the station. ✅

+Note that the items marked with a checkmark (✅) indicate that the requirement was implemented.